luhis/react-hooks-wrapper/README.md

 }
 ```

-It is a functional component state.
+It is a functional component with state.
 It mixes both the state, and the presentation in the same code.

 We can fix this by splitting the presentation and the state into two components, the presentation component, and a container component.